BenKuhnhaeuser/GPID/README.md

 ## Quick start
 The fundamental commands for running GeneParliamentID are given here.
 For detailed instructions, see the [wiki](https://github.com/BenKuhnhaeuser/GPID/wiki).

-GPID is structured into four commands:
-1. `gpid reference`: Prepare a reference directory
-2. `gpid calibrate`: Run the calibration workflow to identify the optimal pipeline settings.
-3. `gpid validate`: Run validation analyses on samples with known identity to test the accuracy of identification
-4. `gpid identify`: Run the identification workflow for sample identification using optimal pipeline settings

-Note: Steps 1-3 only need to be conducted a single time.
-Once they have been completed, only step 4 needs to be run for sample identification.

 ### 1. Reference construction
-Run a few checks and prepare a [reference](https://github.com/BenKuhnhaeuser/GPID/wiki/Reference) directory with BLAST databases for all genes in the directory.
+Run a few checks and prepare a [reference](https://github.com/BenKuhnhaeuser/GPID/wiki/Reference-construction) directory with BLAST databases for all genes in the directory.
 There is one single command:
 `gpid reference -r <reference directory>`

 ### 2. Method calibration